frame-lang/frame-docs/advanced_frame/runtime.rst

 #.
 State history
 #.
 Services

-This article will discuss these capabilbities in depth and explore their implementation in Python.
+This article will discuss these capabilities in depth and explore their implementation in Python.

 Frame Runtime Architecture
 --------------------------